mcasellas/dev.mcasellas.com/index.md

 Migration to a DWDM based transmission across the network to increase capacity and redundancy.

 **Zabbix Implementation** @ [Adamo Telecom](https://www.redi-school.org/) _(Aug 2020 - Apr 2021)_<br>
 Design and migration to an SNMP powered monitoring system for Adamo Telecom's network.
-This involved the creation of:
-  - Items to monitor (autodiscovery)
-  - Alarm triggers
-  - Trigger dependencies
-  - Templates for each kind of network and power device.
+This involved the creation of items to monitor (autodiscovery), alarm triggers and dependencies and the corresponding templates for each kind of network and power device.
 <br><br>

 ## 📻 Volunteering